Overnight Delivery

 Overnight Delivery is a 1998 American romantic comedy film directed by Jason Bloom.
 It stars Paul Rudd and Reese Witherspoon as a college student and a stripper who take a road trip across America to retrieve a package that had been impulsively sent to a girlfriend.
 It was filmed on location in Minnesota in 1996.
-It was released direct-to-video in 1998.
+It was released direct-to-video by New Line Home Video on April 7, 1998.

 Plot

 Wyatt Trips is a student at Twin Cities College, Minneapolis, Minnesota.
 He is in a long-distance relationship with his high school girlfriend, Kimberly Jasney, who is currently a student at the University of Memphis.
 Wyatt loves Kim, even though they have never consummated their love.

 One day when Wyatt calls Kim, her roommate's reply leads him to believe that Kim is cheating on him with some guy named "The Ricker".
 Heartbroken, he goes to a strip club, gets drunk, and becomes acquainted with one of the club's dancers, Ivy Miller.
 She suggests to Wyatt to break up with Kim by sending her a scathing letter and a topless picture of himself with Ivy.
 Wyatt complies by sending the package through Global Express, an overnight delivery service.

 The next morning, Kim calls Wyatt claiming "The Ricker" is a dog that she had to dogsit.
 Regretting his actions, he realizes he has 24 hours to retrieve the package before it gets to her.
 Wyatt and Ivy go to the Global Express office where, by chance, they encounter a spiteful classmate of Wyatt's who refuses to help them.
 Wyatt tries to talk Hal Ipswich, the deliveryman, into giving him the package, but he thinks Wyatt is a spy for the company and refuses to break the rules.

 Wyatt buys an air ticket to Memphis, but his co-passenger turns out to be a serial killer, John Dwayne Beezly, who takes him hostage.
 Wyatt escapes and runs into Ivy on the road.
 Fearing that if he went back to the airport, the FBI would question him and he would not make it to Memphis in time, he begs Ivy to drive him all the way.
 They happen upon the Global Express delivery truck at a gas station.
 Wyatt breaks into the truck and locates the package, but the vehicle unexpectedly drives off.
 Ivy gives chase but despite their efforts they fail to retrieve the package.